icopy-site/awesome/docs/awesome/awesome-microservices.md

 ### CoAP

-- [RFC7252](https://github.com/mfornos/awesome-microservices/blob/master/http://coap.technology/spec.html) - The Constrained Application Protocol (https://github.com/mfornos/awesome-microservices/blob/master/CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.
+- [RFC7252](http://coap.technology/spec.html) - The Constrained Application Protocol (https://github.com/mfornos/awesome-microservices/blob/master/CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.

 ### RPC

 - [BERT-RPC 1.0](http://bert-rpc.org/) - An attempt to specify a flexible binary serialization and RPC protocol that are compatible with the philosophies of dynamic languages.
-- [JSON-RPC 2.0](https://github.com/mfornos/awesome-microservices/blob/master/http://www.jsonrpc.org/specification) - A stateless, light-weight remote procedure call (https://github.com/mfornos/awesome-microservices/blob/master/RPC) protocol.
+- [JSON-https://github.com/mfornos/awesome-microservices/blob/master/RPC 2.0](http://www.jsonrpc.org/specification) - A stateless, light-weight remote procedure call (https://github.com/mfornos/awesome-microservices/blob/master/RPC) protocol.

 ### Messaging